App version: 0.1.0

 How to Choose the Right Car Loan for You

-In addition to weighing the pros and cons outlined above for fixed vs. variable interest rate loans, you should also consider the following factors.
+In addition to weighing the pros and cons outlined above for fixed vs. variable interest rate loans, you should also consider the following factors when choosing a car loan.

 Loan Term